Papeda (food): Menu variations

 In general, papeda is consumed with mackerel and fish broth, but it can be replaced with red snapper, tuna, or cork fish.
 Most of these fishes are spiced with turmeric and lime, giving a distinctive yellow color on the broth.
 Papeda is sometimes also consumed with boiled starchy tubers, such as those of cassava or yam.
-Besides yellow broth and fish, papeda can be enjoyed with sayur gameno, which is made from young melinjo leaves, stir-fried papaya flowers and red chilies.
+Besides yellow broth and fish, papeda can be enjoyed with sayur ganemo, which is made from young melinjo leaves, stir-fried papaya flowers and red chilies.